Oushesh/llm_rust_django_nextjs/README.md

     -- video for instructing videos --> get the automated pipelines -- set up for them. (show it to customers and test).

+    -- How much does the LLM and this process make the process of Robotic automation faster?